dgaydukov/cert-aws/sa/files/sa.md

 * Version policy - `Version` attribute for a policy
 * policy versioning - when you modify policy (or aws modify it managed policy), aws doesn't overwrite policy, but instead update it version.
 So you can always rollback to previous policy
 Don't confuse:
-* aws managed policy - policy managed & maintaned by aws
+* aws managed policy - policy managed & maintained by aws
 * customer managed policy - separate policy managed by user (can be assigned to multiple entities)
 * inline policy - policy directly attached to single iam entity (if you remove entity, inline policy would be removed) Customer managed policy always preferable to inline policy:
 * can be reused
-* can be central manged
+* can be centrally manged
 * versioning & rollback
-* permission delegation flexibility - you can create limited admin user who can only assign specified policies to other entites (yet he can't modify policy itself)
+* permission delegation flexibility - you can create limited admin user who can only assign specified policies to other entities (yet he can't modify policy itself)
 Credential report (`aws iam get-credential-report`) - you can generate & download report with all account users with status/password/access_key/MFA.
 You can generate new report every 4 hours (if you request report, aws check if it was generated within last 4 hours, if yes return old, if no creates new).
 It includes all users with following fields:
 * arn/user_creation_time